 These award-winning pull-ons made by Unique Wellness are so innovative that they were featured on Discovery Channel’s How stuff works and are designed to last up to 8 hours using NASA inspired multi-layered InconTek® technology similar to designs used by astronauts in space for long missions.
 This is revolutionary because changes can actually be scheduled to only once in eight hours/ three in 24 hours putting the wearer or caregiver in control with no worry of any exposure to the effects of urine.
 Save up to 70% over other absorbent underwear due to fewer changes and rarely requires expensive creams or ointments.

-Although there are a lot of choices for women in the incontinence underwear market, these products have received excellent reviews and feedback from those who have purchased and used them.
+Although there are a lot of choices for women in the incontinence underwear market, these products have solidified their positioning in the market and have received excellent reviews and feedback from those who have purchased and used them.

 Tips & Advice for Choosing the Right Products